zdravkov/kendo-docs/api/wrappers/jsp/dataSource.md

 ### serverGrouping `boolean`

-Determines if grouping of the data is handled on the server.
-By default grouping is performed client-side.By default, a group object is sent to the server with the query string in the following form:It is possible to modify these parameters by using the parameterMap function found on the transport.
+If set to true the data source will leave the grouping implementation to the remote service.
+By default the data source performs grouping client-side.By default the group is sent to the server following jQuery's conventions.For example the group { field: "category", dir: "desc" } is sent as:Use the parameterMap option to send the group option in a different format.

 #### Example
     <kendo:dataSource serverGrouping="serverGrouping">